Extreme Conformal Prediction: Reliable Intervals for High-Impact Events: Conclusion

 \section{Conclusion}

-We propose a conformalization method which relies on extreme value statistics to provide conservative and non-degenerate prediction intervals for reliable risk assessment of high-impact events.
-The novel method uses the well-studied peaks-over-threshold approach, which leverages the generalized Pareto distribution to extrapolate the necessary conformal correction on the calibration data to the required extreme confidence levels.
+We propose a conformalization method which relies on extreme value statistics to provide conservative and nondegenerate prediction intervals for reliable risk assessment of high-impact events under extreme-confidence requirements.
+The novel method uses the well-studied peaks-over-threshold approach, which leverages the generalized Pareto distribution to extrapolate the necessary conformal correction from the calibration data to the required extreme confidence levels.
 It uses a conservative confidence interval solution for robustness against estimation and approximation biases.

-In the simulation study and the application to river-flow forecasts, our extreme conformal prediction method consistently provides better coverage than both the original predictions and the classical conformalization method at large confidence levels.
-For the largest levels, the classical approach results in infinite (or undefined) PIs, which are of no practical use.
+In the simulation study and the application to forecasting river flow, at large confidence levels, our extreme conformal prediction method consistently provides PIs with significantly better coverage properties than both the original predictions and classical conformalization.
+For the largest levels, classical approaches result in infinite (or undefined) PIs, which are of no practical use.
 On the other hand, our recommended method yields informative finite intervals that consistently achieve the desired coverage for confidence levels up to several orders of magnitude larger than what is feasible with classical methods.
-Importantly, our extreme conformal prediction approach can be used in combination with any extreme quantile regression model, including black-box machine learning methods without known asymptotic guarantees.
+The weighted version of our approach can account for nonstationary data drifts, such as the seasonal behaviour of the river flow.
+Importantly, our extreme conformal prediction method can be used in combination with any extreme quantile regression model, including black-box machine learning methods without known asymptotic guarantees.